puzrin/reflow_micro.discarded/doc/heater_assembly.md

 IMPORTANT.
 Prior to drill plate, check inner holes.
 Those are for 49.2 mm MCH.
-If your one has different size (48mm or 50mm) - stick MCH to PCB and drill 2 new holes at the edge opposite to MCH wires.
+If your one has different size (48mm or 50mm) - stick MCH to PCB and drill 2 new conducing holes at the edge opposite to MCH wires.

-Then, set exact drill bit height from previous test samples, and make cones for screw caps.

-Note: make outer cones 1mm deeper than inner cones, to leave enough room between heater and PCB.
+Now you need to make cones of proper height.
+Use separate peace of metal and make 0.5mm and 2.0mm deep cones.
+Repeat until satisfied.
+Then test sample to set exact drill bit height, and ceate cones in plate:

+- 0.5mm deep inner cones (for MCH mount).
+- 2.0mm deep outer cones (for mounting to PCB).
+More deep cones needed to increase air gap.

 After all - sand plate to remove artifacts and improve painting quality.